hejuan94/hejuan94.github.io/_pages/about.md

 My research focuses on acoustic metasurface-enabled sensing, communication, and physical neural networks for low-power and intelligent edge systems.

 🔥🔥🔥 I am currently seeking a postdoctoral research opportunity.
-If you have a suitable opportunity or know of any openings, please feel free to contact me [*hejuan@stumail.nwu.edu.cn*].
+Please feel free to reach out if you know any suitable openings. [*hejuan@stumail.nwu.edu.cn*].

 # 🔥 News
 - *2026.01*: 🎉🎉 Our work **Metascatter** is accepted by Mobicom 2026.